f0lg0/ThePandemicHack/README.md

 The simulation also generates a result.csv file where you will find all the results from all the simulations you run, it consits of the shortes path and the total distance..
 It is plotted at http://localhost/results using chart.js!

+If you want to visualize your own file generated with this app then visit http://localhost:8080/upload

 ### Notes

 The landing page is <b>optimized for "half window" reading</b>.